jgibbons-cp/workload-security-evaluator/kubernetes/README.md

 To use the tool with Kubernetes rather than docker compose.
+Tested on EKS.

 1) Configure environment variables